• Skip to primary navigation

 • Suburban Homestead

-Baking soda has many uses.
+Baking soda has many uses in a frugal home.
 This natural cleaning agent is one of the best ways I have found to get out dirt and grime.
 Baking soda has many uses.
 After much research, I have found this product to be a must have in our home.

 When I purchase baking soda for our home, I go to Sam’s.
 Buying this product in bulk is super cost efficient for me.
 Baking soda if great for so many places in the home, I thought I would share my top ten: